Union-Backed Ronald Vitiello Named to Lead Border Patrol

 The National Border Patrol Council — an early and outspoken backer of Trump's presidential bid — openly supported Vitiello for the job and pushed for the ouster of his predecessor, Mark Morgan, who resigned Thursday at the request of the new administration.
 Morgan stepped down only seven months after being named the first outsider to run the agency since it was created in 1924.

-Brandon Judd, the union president, said in a recent interview that Morgan never had the support of agents.
+Brandon Judd, the union president, said in an interview days before Trump took office that Morgan never had the support of agents.

 The appointment is not subject to Senate confirmation.